Radiological Health / Radon

 - Radiologic Technology

 In the medical arts, ionizing radiation used for diagnostic or therapeutic purposes must be applied by a professional practitioner working within the scope of his/her State Education Department license or by a radiologic technologist working under the supervision of a professional practitioner.
-Radiologic technologists must be licensed by and registered with the New York State Department of Health's Bureau of Environmental Radiation Protection (BERP).
-Effective July 2007, nuclear medicine technology will be included in the practice of radiologic technology along with radiography and radiation therapy.
-By January 1, 2009 anyone practicing nuclear medicine technology in New York must be licensed to do so.
-Radiologic technologists with proper training can apply to BERP for certification to inject contrast media during radiological procedures.
-Applications for injection certification can be obtained by contacting BERP at 518-402-7580.
+Radiologic technologists must be licensed by and registered with the New York State Department of Health's Bureau of Environmental Radiation Protection.
+We license Radiologic Technologists in Radiography, Therapy and Nuclear Medicine.
+Radiologic technologists with proper training can apply for certification to inject contrast media.
+Applications for injection certification can be obtained by contacting us at 518-402-7580.

 - Radiological Emergency Information

-The NYS Department of Health, Center for Environmental Health, Bureau of Environmental Radiation Protection (BERP) is the lead state responder for radiological emergencies.
-In addition to responding to radiological emergencies, BERP staff writes procedures for radiological emergency response, participates in drills and exercises, provide radiological emergency response training to interested organizations, and assist other agencies with planning and emergency response.
+The Bureau of Environmental Radiation Protection is the lead state responder for radiological emergencies.
+In addition to responding to radiological emergencies, staff write procedures for radiological emergency response, participate in drills and exercises, provide radiological emergency response training to interested organizations, and assist other agencies with planning and emergency response.